ExtraJuiceMan/ChristWareAmongUs/README.md

 Video Showcase: https://www.youtube.com/watch?v=67n7p6W0NXQ

-This is a cheat for Among Us that I've been working on for fun the past week.

 Libraries and software used to create this cheat include magic_enum, Dear IMGUI, Il2CppInspector, and Il2CppDumper.
 I highly recommend using Il2CppInspector's C++ scaffolding generator if you wish to mess around with Il2Cpp games; it saved me loads of time on this project.

 ## Features: